 The app allows you to view all of your accounts and payment statuses in a single place, and boasts the same soundness of security as its online counterpart.

 For someone like me who enjoys the convenience of paying bills online and often double, triple, and quadruple checks their bill payment statuses, Manilla is a great solution, and now you can securely pay and manage accounts from almost anywhere.
-If you haven't already, go grab the app from the Android Market.
 Read More

 Capital One Services has finally joined the ranks of large financial institutions offering native Android mobile banking apps with the introduction of the official app.